SharkSnack/shiren-5/content/system/dungeon-features.md

   <img src="../images/other/lava.png"/>
 </div>

-It's fire damage, so Zen Pot and the Anti-Fire rune are effective, and Flamebirds will be healed.<br/>Lava won't flow out inside a Monster House until all initially placed monsters are defeated,<br/>and if the entire floor was a monster house, lava won't flow out at all.<br/>
+It's fire damage, so Zen Pot and the <span class="greenText">Anti-Fire</span> rune are effective, and Flamebirds will be healed.<br/>Lava won't flow out inside a Monster House until all initially placed monsters are defeated,<br/>and if the entire floor was a monster house, lava won't flow out at all.<br/>

 ### Tidal Wave